mannanrehbari/ml-project-soccer-analysis/README.md

 - Create a feature branch on it.
 - Once ready to push : git push origin \<*featurebranch*\>
 - Create a PR into main
 - Kindly meet Monday, Wednesday after class
+- Meeting sundays too

 <br>